Natural home remedies to soothe and treat Ringworm and Eczema

 Apple Cider Vinegar:

 Apple cider vinegar is a readily available ingredient which has strong antifungal properties.
-Choose an organic when possible. you can use to treat ringworm is apple cider vinegar.
+Choose an organic option when possible.
 Apply to the infected area using a soaked cotton ball three times a day,

 Tea Tree Oil: